Table of Contents

 This DNA is not inert.
 It can trigger chronic immune activation and may interfere with how your body makes antibodies.
 The spike protein itself persists longer than expected in some people.

-Think of it like a car: The engineering triumph is a revolutionary engine that wins awards.
+Think of it like a car: The engineering triumph is a significant engine that wins awards.
 The problem is the production version was built differently than the prototype, with unauthorized parts that engineers privately warned about but manufacturers used anyway.
-The result is cars being recalled while regulators say "drive it anyway, it's probably fine" while some mechanics find dangerous problems.

 If you're experiencing symptoms: Fatigue that doesn't improve with rest, brain fog, racing heart, new allergies, muscle and joint pain, "flare-ups" triggered by exertion, feeling "wired but tired"—these are real symptoms that deserve real investigation, not dismissal.